Awards for the Best Film Scores:

 4. The format in which the movie can be sent is DVD, Blu-ray, cine film.

-The Crystal Pine Award for best film scores will be awarded in three categories:
+The Crystal Pine Award for best film scores and sound will be awarded in the following categories:

 1. Feature Film – up to 10 nominations